-Suspension: Serious lapses in professional behavior may lead to suspension in accordance with University policy as defined in Essential Policies for the Columbia Community.
+Suspension: Serious lapses in professional behavior may lead to suspension in accordance with University policy as defined in University Policies.
 See also Dean's Discipline.

 Withdrawal: A student may be withdrawn from the program at the discretion of the Academic Progress and Promotion Committee.
 Possible reasons for withdrawal may include but are not limited to the following: